dmaicher/scala-http-server/README.md

 - [x] gzip content encoding
 - [x] support for HTTP 1.1 keep-alive
 - [ ] maybe introduce some kind of URL rewriting like apache and nginx offer?
+- [ ] support for conditional GET requests (If-Modified-Since header) and corresponding 304 responses
 - [ ] more tests

 So far it looks like the performance is not too bad in comparison with apache2 or nginx for example.
 Maybe at some point I will put together some benchmarks.